20tab/django-continuous-delivery/{{cookiecutter.project_dirname}}/README.md

 ### Git hooks

-To install pre-commit into your git hooks run the below command. pre-commit will now run on every commit.
-Every time you clone a project using pre-commit running pre-commit install should always be the first thing you do.
+To install pre-commit into your git hooks run the below command.
+Pre-commit will now run on every commit.
+Every time you clone a project using pre-commit, running pre-commit install should always be the first thing you do.

 ```shell
 $ pre-commit install